List all your AWS resources, all regions, all services.

-You need to have python (both 2 or 3 work) with boto3 installed, as well as AWS credentials which can be picked up by boto3.
+You need to have python (both 2 or 3 work) as well as AWS credentials set up as usual.

-Currently, some default resources are still considered “user-created”, this may change in the future.
+Currently, some default resources are still considered “user-created” and thus listed, this may change in the future.

 Details about found resources are saved in json files named after the service, region, and operation used to find them.
 They can be dumped with: